Theoretical Foundations of Conformal Prediction: Exchangeability and Permutations

-Similarly, let $Z_1,Z_2,\dots\in\mathcal{Z}$ be an infinite sequence of random variables with a joint distribution.
-We say that this infinite sequence is exchangeable if $(Z_1,\dots,Z_n)$ is exchangeable for every $n\geq 1$. \end{definition} The elements of an exchangeable sequence are identically distributed, but not necessarily independent.
+The elements of an exchangeable sequence are identically distributed, but not necessarily independent.
 Exchangeability constrains the dependence structure so that all permutations are equally likely.
 Throughout this book, we might interchangeably say that a random vector $(Z_1,\dots,Z_n)$ is exchangeable, or that the random variables $Z_1,\dots,Z_n$ are exchangeable.

 Exchangeability can arise in a broad range of scenarios.
-In particular, exchangeability of a sequence $Z_1,\dots,Z_n$ arises in the following important special cases: \begin{itemize} \item $Z_1,\dots,Z_n$ are sampled uniformly without replacement from a finite set $\{z_1,\dots,z_N\}\subseteq\mathcal{Z}$. \item $Z_1,\dots,Z_n$ are drawn i.i.d.\ from a distribution $P$ on $\mathcal{Z}$. \end{itemize} However, these common scenarios are far from exhaustive.
-As an intuitive example, consider a distribution on $Z_1,Z_2\in\{0,1\}$ defined by the probability mass function
+In particular, exchangeability of a sequence $Z_1,\dots,Z_n$ arises in the following important special cases: \begin{itemize} \item $Z_1,\dots,Z_n$ are sampled uniformly without replacement from a finite set $\{z_1,\dots,z_N\}\subseteq\cZ$. \item $Z_1,\dots,Z_n$ are drawn i.i.d.\ from a distribution $P$ on $\cZ$. \end{itemize} However, these common scenarios are far from exhaustive.
+As an intuitive example, consider the distribution on $(Z_1,Z_2)\in\{0,1\}^2$ given by

+(Here and throughout the book, we will use the notation $\delta_z$ to denote the \emph{point mass} at a value $z$, i.e., the probability distribution that places probability $1$ on the value $z$.
+This is sometimes referred to as the \emph{Dirac delta function}.)
+In other words, the joint distribution of $(Z_1,Z_2)$ is defined by the probability mass function

 This joint distribution is exchangeable, but cannot be expressed either via sampling without replacement or via i.i.d.\ sampling.
-It instead illustrates a different way that exchangeability can arise---any mixture of exchangeable distributions is itself an exchangeable distribution.
+It instead illustrates a different way that exchangeability can arise: any mixture of exchangeable distributions is itself an exchangeable distribution.
 Indeed, the above example can be derived as a mixture, where with probability $\frac{1}{2}$ we sample $Z_1,Z_2$ uniformly without replacement from the set $\{0,1\}$, and with probability $\frac{1}{2}$ we draw $Z_1,Z_2$ i.i.d.\ from the $\textnormal{Bernoulli}(0.5)$ distribution.

-As a technical note, here and throughout the remainder of the book, wherever needed we will assume the existence of regular conditional probabilities (i.e., existence of measurable functions such as $x\mapsto \P(Y\in A\mid X=x)$).
-This relies on standard regularity conditions on the underlying measure spaces, for instance, it holds for standard Borel spaces.
+As a technical note, here and throughout the remainder of the book, wherever needed we will assume mild regularity conditions on the underlying measure spaces, without comment: for instance, the assumption that $\sigma$-algebras are countably generated, and the existence of regular conditional probabilities (i.e., existence of measurable functions such as $x\mapsto \P(Y\in A\mid X=x)$), both of which hold in most common settings, such as $\R^d$ or any standard Borel space.